HPM573/HW_11/README.md

 using cost-utility and cost-benefit methods.

 **Problem 1: Modeling the effect of anticoagulation (Weight 1)**.
-Assume that the anticoagulation relative risk in reducing stroke incidence while in “Post-Stroke” is 0.65.
+Assume that the anticoagulation relative risk in reducing stroke incidence while in “Post-Stroke” is 0.55 (i.e., prob{stroke under anticoagulation} = 0.55×prob{stroke when no anticoagulation}).
 Calculate the transition probability matrix for this scenario where patients will receive anticoagulation while in state “Post-Stroke”.
 Make sure that the sum of probabilities in each row is 1.